Llangrove: Singers

 Catherine King, mezzo-soprano, studied at Trinity College Cambridge and the Guildhall School of Music.

 Awards

+Dame Commander of the Order of the British Empire

+Dame Sumeshni Tranka DBE (Sue Tranka) is a South African-born nurse and healthcare administrator serving as the Chief Nursing Officer (CNO) for Wales since August 2021.
+She is the first person from a minority ethnic background to hold a chief nurse position in the United Kingdom.

 Order of the British Empire

 Air Commodore (Retired) Vivian (Viv) Warrington OBE - learnt to fly during National Service with the RAF from 1952 to 1954.
 On completion of his National Service he went to university and, after graduating, he re-joined the RAF in 1957 on a permanent engagement.
 He has flown a variety of aircraft but principally the Canberra and Vulcan bombers.
 He has served in Cyprus, Germany and Belgium, plus nearly 10 years in Lincolnshire (often referred to in the RAF as 'Bomber County'!), and has travelled widely on service deployments.
 His postings have included CO of No 617 Squadron (The Dambusters), Station Commander of RAF Scampton and Deputy United Kingdom Military Representative at the NATO Headquarters in Brussels.
 He retired early from the RAF in 1988 and took up the appointment of Director of Protocol in the Hong Kong Government.
 He retired finally following the transfer of sovereignty over Hong Kong to The People's Republic of China in 1997.

 Brigadier (Retired) Martin Vine OBE served in the Gloucestershire Regiment and was their last Commanding Officer before amalgamation in 1994.
 He is a past Honorary Colonel of the Herefordshire & Worcestershire ACF and Rifles County Colonel Herefordshire.